MeissnerEffect/MildInstaller/README.md

 <li>  If you want to manages files in your container you can start any program like this : (files from your home will be available)</li>
 <code>

-#To run winefile (you can also run wineconsole that way)
+#To run winefile when container is stopped (you can also run wineconsole that way too)

 ./04-run_cemu.sh --entrypoint winefile

-#To run a shell
+#To run a shelli when container is stopped

 ./04-run_cemu.sh -it --entrypoint bash

+# To run winfile when container is running

+docker exec kazhed-cemu winefile

+# To run bash when container is running

+docker exec -it kazhed-cemu  bash

+# To save modifications in the image (a.k.a. commit changes)

+docker commit kazhed-cemu kazhed/emulator_cemu

 </code>

 <li>  Depending if you followed the previous step do </li>
 <emphase> for Cemu do not forget to include the file keys.txt in /cemu/latest/ folder of the container (check above) </emphase>